Zapotec Weaving in the Pacific Northwest | Cawein Gallery Exhibit

 "I am Francisco Bautista, the fourth-generation master weaver in my family.
 My wife Laura and I were born in Teotitlán del Valle, a Zapotec village in Oaxaca, Mexico.
 We have always been fascinated by the infinite possibilities of crossing threads.
 We use only hand-spun, hand-dyed wool, and weave each of our works on a foot pedal loom.
 The vibrant colors you see in our weaving come from our own natural and aniline dyes.
 Together we work to ensure that the quality achieved by the master weavers of old will continue to live on in each piece we weave."

-The Cawein gallery is located in Scott Hall and is open from 10 a.m. to 5 p.m.
+The Cawein gallery is located in Pacific Hall and is open from 10 a.m. to 5 p.m.
 Monday through Friday, or by appointment.

 Email email@example.com to schedule an appointment.